0xProject/0x-monorepo/packages/pipeline/README.md

 2. Create a migration using the `yarn migrate:create` command.
 Create/update tables as needed.
 Remember to fill in both the `up` and `down` methods.
 Try to avoid data loss as much as possible in your migrations.
+3. Add basic tests for your entity and migrations to the **test/entities/** directory.
-3. Create a class or function in the _data_sources_ directory for getting raw data.
+4. Create a class or function in the **data_sources/** directory for getting raw data.
 This code should abstract away pagination and rate-limiting as much as possible.
-4. Create a class or function in the _parsers_ directory for converting the raw data into an entity.
-Also add tests in the _tests_ directory to test the parser.
+5. Create a class or function in the **parsers/** directory for converting the raw data into an entity.
+Also add tests in the **tests/** directory to test the parser.
-5. Create an executable script in the _scripts_ directory for putting everything together.
+6. Create an executable script in the **scripts/** directory for putting everything together.
 Your script can accept environment variables for things like API keys.
 It should pull the data, parse it, and save it to the database.
 Scripts should be idempotent and atomic (when possible).
-What this means is that your script may be responsible for determining **which** data needs to be updated.
+What this means is that your script may be responsible for determining _which_ data needs to be updated.
 For example, you may need to query the database to find the most recent block number that we have already pulled, then pull new data starting from that block number.
-6. Run the migrations and then run your new script locally and verify it works as expected.
+7. Run the migrations and then run your new script locally and verify it works as expected.

 #### Additional guidelines and tips: